-For the fiscal years ended March 31, 2016, 2017 and 2018, the compensation of the above executive officers substantially consisted of a base salary, an annual bonus and other benefits, each of which is described in more detail below:
+For the fiscal years ended March 31, 2017, 2018 and 2019, the compensation of the above executive officers substantially consisted of a base salary, an annual bonus and other benefits, each of which is described in more detail below:

-- Base salary.
+- · Base salary.
 We believe that the base salary element is required in order to provide these executive officers with a stable income stream that is commensurate with their responsibilities and competitive market conditions.
 Our Board of Directors established base salaries payable to the named executive officers with the goal of providing a fixed component of compensation, reflecting the executive officer's skill set, experience, role and responsibilities.
 The determination of our Board of Directors and Compensation Committee of whether any of the named executive officers merited an increase in base salary during any particular year depended on the individual's performance during the prior fiscal year, our performance during the prior fiscal year and competitive market practices.
 In establishing the current base salary levels, our Board of Directors and Compensation Committee did not engage in any particular benchmarking activities or engage any outside compensation advisors. - Annual bonus.
-Bonus for any of the above executive officers are discretionary and is generally linked to his or her individual performances for the year, including contribution to our strategic and corporate operating plans and providing executive officers performance incentives for attaining specific goals.

-- Severance benefits.
+Bonus for any of the above executive officers are discretionary and is generally linked to his or her individual performances for the year, including contribution to our strategic and corporate operating plans and providing executive officers performance incentives for attaining specific goals. - Severance benefits.
 Prior to June 30, 2009, there were no written employment contracts between us and any of the named executive officers.
 On June 30, 2009, GCBC entered into service contracts with named executive officers and these officers are entitled to severance payments under certain circumstances.
 See "- Employment Agreements". - Share-based compensation.
-On February 18, 2011, at our annual general meeting, our shareholders approved a restricted share unit scheme ("Incentive Plan") which was subsequently amended in August 2014.
+In February 2011, at our annual general meeting, our shareholders approved a restricted share unit scheme ("Incentive Plan") which was subsequently amended in August 2014.
 In December 2014, 7,300,000 restricted share units ("RSUs") were granted to certain executives, directors and key employees under the Incentive Plan, subject to certain performance conditions.
-During the years ended March 31, 2016 and 2017, none of the RSUs granted was vested or forfeited and there were 7,300,000 non-vested RSUs outstanding as of March 31, 2016 and 2017.
-During the year ended March 31, 2018, all the 7,300,000 RSUs were fully vested and no RSUs were issued and outstanding as of March 31, 2018.
+In March 2018, all the 7,300,000 RSUs were fully vested and no RSUs were issued thereafter.
+No RSUs were outstanding as of March 31, 2019.
 See "- Incentive Plan".